Nodes

 A user requiring careful guidance through an online booking process is texted a link and guided through each step to complete booking

-Not all nodes require messages and may not have a Messages section to configure.
+Not all nodes have a Messages section.
 You may use a before or after in these instances.

 If you do not see a Slot that exists in your workspace, remember to within your flow's Settings.